thelovelab/tximeta/README.md

 location, such that any *TxDb* objects or *derivedTxome* information can be shared, reducing unnecessary downloads or emails asking about the provenance of the transcriptome for a given set of quantification files.

-In order to allow that multiple users can read and write to the same location, if it is not the default BiocFileCache location in the user's home directory, *tximeta* will set the permissions to `666` if they are not already.
+In order to allow that multiple users can read and write to the same location, it is recommended to set the BiocFileCache directory to have group write permissions (g+w).
+Unless the location is in the user's home directory, *tximeta* will set the permissions of the BiocFileCache sqlite file to `664` (user and group: read and write,
+other: read).
+For use of *tximeta* across multiple groups, it is recommended to create a new UNIX group that encompasses multiple groups and assign the *tximeta* BiocFileCache location to this new group.

 We use the following logic to specify the location of the *BiocFileCache* used by `tximeta`: